kwannoel/uKanren/slides.md

 ## Implementation

-### How do we use a miniKanren program?
+## How do we use a miniKanren program?

-We construct a goal we want to satisfy:
+## We construct a goal we want to satisfy

 ``` haskell
 goal :: Goal